 Hugs help reduce anxiety.
 Your brain releases oxytocin (the love molecule) and that just helps make everything feel better.

-6. Use an essential oil roller.
+6. Use an essential oil roller

 And hey, if you use this tip with the previous one and apply your roller before hugging a loved one, you can pass on all those delicious essential oil benefits to them!
 Wow, you’re a great friend. =)

-7. Eat a piece of dark chocolate.
+7. Eat a piece of dark chocolate

 Now this one can easily go into the dangerous territory of Not-Self-Care that pretends to be self-care.
 Especially if you leave out one little word: dark!

-Make sure it’s a good chocolate (I
+Make sure it’s a bar of good chocolate (I

 like LOVE this one -prob my favorite chocolate ever) with at least 70% cocoa content.
 Make it count.
+And just start with one piece.

 Besides all the other crap being mostly sugar and not even real chocolate, that stuff will just leave you craving more!
 And then before you know it, you’ve eaten the whole bar and don’t even feel better.
 Honestly, eating a bar of Hershey’s chocolate is pretty much the opposite of self-care.